-The Association of Collegiate Business Schools and Programs (ACBSP) accredits the Management Technology degree program.
-The ACBSP is the only nationally recognized organization that grants specialized accreditation to two- and four-year college and university business programs.
+The Association of Collegiate Business Schools and Programs (ACBSP) accredited the Management Technology degree program.
+The ACBSP is the only nationally recognized organization that grants specialized accreditation to two and four-year college and university business programs.

-ACCOUNTING

-MAJOR CODE - CM10 • CONCENTRATION CODE - CM15
+MANAGEMENT TECHNOLOGY - ACCOUNTING MAJOR CODE - CM10 · CONCENTRATION CODE - CM15